fukudatakumi0528/wp-responsive-menu/readme.txt

 = Version 2.0.2 =

 * Fixed jquery sidr issue for the top menu.
 * Fixed menu scroll issue when there is more items inside menu.
+* Fixed top menu z-index issue.

 = Version 2.0.1 =